krakenrf/krakensdr_doa/README.md

 ## Pi 4 Image QUICKSTART (For Interested KerberosSDR Owners, or beta KrakenSDR Testers)

 We have a beta Pi 4 SD card image available here **https://drive.google.com/file/d/1TTb9UOu3nuPCiMQWc4DCdKDlWTDBfN00/view?usp=sharing**.
-As this is a beta, the code will not autostart on boot.
+As this is a beta, the code will not autostart on boot and it is intended to be used by those familiar with Linux.
 For efficiency, the image is terminal only, with no desktop GUI.
 You can access the terminal either via SSH or by plugging in a HDMI monitor.

 To run this code flash the image file to an 8GB or larger SD Card, and login to the terminal via username: pi, password: krakensdr.